DawnbrandBots/bastion-bot/docs/commands/deck.md

 ### Limitations

 - With `stacked` false, the section headings overflow the width of a column and wrap, harming aesthetics and readability.
+- Error messages from the `ydeck` package are unclear and unlocalised